middyjs/middy/website/docs/integrations/lambda-powertools.md

 :::note

-Powertools officially supports `@middy/core` v3.x only.
-In most cases when using Node.js 16 or higher you can use Powertools with `@middy/core` v4.x, however support is provided on a best-effort basis and we recommend using `@middy/core` v3.x.
+Powertools officially supports `@middy/core` v4.x only.
+In most cases when using Node.js 20 or higher and ESM you can use Powertools with `@middy/core` v5.x, however support is provided on a best-effort basis and we recommend using `@middy/core` v4.x.

 :::